 The paper is organized as follows.
-First, in~Sect.~\ref{sec:parametric_multistage_problem}, we introduce the definition of a PMSOP and of parametric value functions.
-Second, in~Sect.~\ref{sec:differentiable_convex_value_functions}, we introduce Bellman-like equations to compute the gradient of differentiable convex value functions with respect to their parameter argument.
-To extend the method to convex nondifferentiable parametric value functions, we propose a regularization scheme, and study the convergence properties of resulting regularized parametric value functions.
+First, in Sect.~\ref{sec:parametric_multistage_problem}, we introduce the definition of a PMSOP and of parametric value functions.
+Second, in Sect.~\ref{sec:differentiable_convex_value_functions}, we provide conditions to obtain Bellman-like equations for the gradient of differentiable convex value functions with respect to their parameter argument.
+To extend the method to convex nondifferentiable parametric value functions, we propose a regularization scheme and we study the convergence properties of resulting regularized parametric value functions.
+From these theoretical results, we deduce, in Sect.~\ref{sec:experimental_assessment_based_on_SDDP}, a first-order optimization method based on recursive gradient computation to solve PMSOPs.
 Finally, in~Sect.~\ref{sec:day_ahead_problem}, we present a numerical test case inspired from day-ahead power scheduling.
-Our assessment method aims at evaluating the efficiency of first-order oracles based on the gradient computation technique introduced in this work.

-\subsubsection{Background notions and notations}
+\subsubsection{Background Notions and Notations}

 \textit{Natural numbers.} We use the notation \( \ic{i,j}=\na{i,i+1,\ldots,j-1,j} \) for any pair of natural numbers such that \( i \leq j \).

 \textit{Probability.} Let $(\Omega, \mathcal{F}, \PP)$ be a probability space.
 We use bold capital letters, e.g. $\va{Z}$, to denote random variables, and denote by $\sigma\np{\va{Z}}$ the $\sigma$-algebra on~$\Omega$ ($\sigma\np{\va{Z}} \subset \mathcal{F}$) generated by the random variable~$\va{Z}$ and, when the random variable~$\va{Z}$ takes a finite number of values, by $\Support{\va{Z}}$ the support of~$\va{Z}$, that is, the set of possible values of~$\va{Z}$ with positive probabilty.
 Besides, for a topological space $\XX$, we denote by $\Borel(\XX)$ its Borel $\sigma$-field.